Cramlington: Industry

 There are several large industrial zones in Cramlington, most to the town's north-west near the sewage treatment plant, housing major pharmaceutical companies including Merck Sharp and Dohme.
 Other growing chemical companies including Aesica Pharmaceuticals are also present.
 The Officers Club menswear firm (now owned by Blue Inc), previously had its headquarters and supply warehouse in Cramlington, in part of the old Wilkinson Blade factory while other companies such as GE Oil & Gas also occupy large sites.
 Start Football is also headquartered in the town.

 Wilkinson Sword established the first factory in the town in 1964.
 American Air Filter Company later built premises.
 Brentford Nylons also opened a large site in the town in 1968.

 Boots, the pharmaceuticals manufacturer, opened their plant in Cramlington in 1983.

 Retail

 The Manor Walks shopping centre was constructed in the centre of the town in the 1970s, and was subsequently expanded in the mid-1990s and in 2003/4.
 The centre now includes retailers such as Argos, Asda, Boots, Boyes, Next and Sainsbury's.
-In 2011, plans were put forward to revamp the main center and build a new cinema.
+In 2011, plans were put forward to revamp the main centre and build a new cinema.
 The scheme also includes improved retail facilities, restaurants and cafes and more car parking spaces.

-Manor Walks was extended into the southern car park in 2012 / 2013 and a new Vue Cinema and two new restaurants opened in July 2013.
-This coincided with the re-opening of a prominent pub in the town (previously the Traveller's Rest but now named John the Clerk of Cramlington).
-It is hoped that these developments will boost the town's leisure and visitor economies.

-The Brockwell Centre, built in 1990 towards the north of the town, consists of a small range of shops and food outlets, alongside a public house, care home and medical centre.
-A supermarket, built for Netto, but subsequently owned by Somerfield and The Co-operative Group, is presently occupied by Home Bargains.